FumeiYoruu/imc-prosperity-3/round3/README.md

 BT match worse trades: 212,328\
 BT normal: 167,330\
 **Note1**: calculation of fair price is important, if it is underestimated, then the PNL will increase much more but that is due to bias of the current data (i.e., short only again)\
-**Note2**: rocks seem to be difficult to take orders, so we might can use current file to do vouchers but another strategy for rocks (i have not found yet, all losing money)
+**Note2**: rocks seem difficult to take orders in web simulation, so we might can use current file to do vouchers but another strategy for rocks (i have not found yet, all losing money)

 ### TODO: robustness test (positive pnl on backtester for r1(or r2)~r3 using `--match-trades worse` and on web simulation):